francomattar/bbottle-splitter-repo/README.md

 ## App non-functionals

-- Hosting on Azure with Free Tier (Functions and Azure SQL)
+- Hosting on AWS Lightsail with containers and DB
-- Blazor Server Side Rendering only
+- Blazor Server
   - Mudblazor
-  - Look at HTMX
 - Not storing authenication:
   - Github
   - Google